awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

 ## Declaring a launch template with user data and an IAM Role<a name="scenario-as-launch-template"></a>

 This snippet shows an [AWS::EC2::LaunchTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html) resource that contains the instance configuration information for an Auto Scaling group\.
 You specify values for the `ImageId`, `InstanceType`, `SecurityGroups`, `UserData`, and `TagSpecifications` properties\.
-The `SecurityGroups` property specifies an existing EC2 security group named `myExistingEC2SecurityGroup` and a new security group\.
-The [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) function gets the name of the [AWS::EC2::SecurityGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html) resource `myNewEC2SecurityGroup` that's declared elsewhere in the stack template\.
+The `SecurityGroups` property specifies an existing EC2 security group and a new security group\.
+The [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) function gets the ID of the [AWS::EC2::SecurityGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group.html) resource `myNewEC2SecurityGroup` that's declared elsewhere in the stack template\.

 The launch template includes a section for custom user data\.
 You can pass in configuration tasks and scripts that run when an instance launches in this section\.
 In this example, the user data installs the AWS Systems Manager Agent and starts the agent\.